River Lune - Rigmaden Bridge to Kirby Lonsdale

 It is possible to start further up from the Rawthey confluence.

 The section described starts at Rigmaden Bridge, which is on the road signposted 'Old Town' off the A683 (SD616847).
 Park on downstream river left.
-Access to the river is via a footpath through a gate on downstream river right.
+If you have managed to negotiate access across the land here (see above), then you get to the river via a path through a gate on downstream river right.

 APPROX LENGTH: 6.2 miles (10 Km)